 For further information on SIAMS inspection, click here.

 Liverpool Diocese now oversees the administration of SIAMS inspections for Chester, Manchester and Liverpool dioceses.
-They have produced an inspection handbook for schools which can be accessed here

 During out last inspection they said: